VasinkaD/DAMN/Paper_Results/ResNet/Binary_star/Readme.md

 This directory contains code and data to reproduce the results for the binary stars from the section "*Astronomical and localization microscopy demonstration*" of the main text and *Figure 5*. <br>
 In addition to the provided files, it also requires the *DAMN_ResNet.keras* model.
-Due to its size, it is available for download at XXX. <br>
+Due to its size, it is available for download at [Zenodo repository](https://doi.org/10.5281/zenodo.14641651). <br>

 -> **Binary_star_evaluate.ipynb** <br>
 A Jupyter notebook that processes the astronomical data and visualizes its results. <br>